ZeroIntensity/view.py/docs/dev/welcome.md

 **Thanks for wanting to contribute to view.py!** In this documentation, you'll learn all about the workflow of view.py development and all of its internal mechanisms.

+Note that this documentation only provides information for files related to public features (so things like `compiler.py` and `_codec.py` that are not yet finished or public are not documented here).

 ## What is this for?

 This documentation is to make life easier for aspiring contributors.
 If you don't want to read other peoples code, contributing to projects can be hard.